 This approach can save a lot of money, but there are risks.
 Airlines don’t want you to do this.
 You have to be careful about checking bags to make sure that your bag doesn’t end up flying further than you do (usually it’s best not to check bags at all).
 And you can only skip the last leg of the journey.
 Otherwise, the airline will cancel the rest of your ticket.
 For full coverage of this technique, please see my post: Skiplagging for the best flights at the best price.

 Note that skiplagging works with both paid and award flights.
-Unfortunately, it’s much harder to find award flights where this works since tools like Skiplagged and ITA Matrix only work with paid flights.
+Unfortunately, it’s much harder to find award flights where this works since tools like Skiplagged only work with paid flights.

 Non-travel deals

 If you like travel deals there’s a good chance that you’ll like everyday money saving deals too.
 Luckily, the two pursuits complement each other.
 For example, in your pursuit of airline miles or hotel points, you’re likely to have picked up an Amex card or two (or three, or four…).
 And Amex is often the key to unlocking great deals.
 When you log into your Amex account, you’ll find “Offers for you” which include many, many deals of the type “spend $X at store $Y and get $Z back”.
 Often you’ll find automatic rebates for merchants that you would have spent money at anyway.
 So, simply by loading the offer to your card, you’ll save real money.
 See also: Current Amex Offers.
-More recently, other card issuers (Chase, Bank of America, Citi, etc.) have jumped in with similar opportunities to save by loading offers to your card before making purchases.
+Other card issuers like Chase, Bank of America, Citi, etc. offer similar deals tied to their credit cards.

 Elite perks